-4. If, after graduation, you could go back in time and start the program all over again, what advice would you give yourself as an incoming MBA candidate?
+4. If you could go back in time and start the program all over again, what advice would you give yourself as an incoming MBA student?

 5. What’s unique about this school’s culture on campus?

-6. How would you describe the learning culture and environment?
-Is it competitive, collaborative, etc.?
+7. How would you describe the school’s learning culture and environment?
+Is it competitive or collaborative?

 Can the school’s academics help you attain your near-term career goal?
 Consider your learning style and how it aligns with the program structure.